calvinfeng/gonotebook/user_auth/README.md

 I love Homebrew on Mac.
 It has everything!

 ## Databse
 I am going to use PostgreSQL for this project, so let's create one.
-The superuser on my computer is `cfeng` so I will use that to create a database named `goyak_development`
+The superuser on my computer is `cfeng` so I will use that to create a database named `go_user_auth`

 If you don't have a role or wish to create a separate role for this project, then just do the following
 ```